 - Ergonomic comfort grip handle gives perfect tool control and balance

-- Incorporated with high-speed transmission with two speed settings
+- Incorporated with the high-speed transmission with two-speed settings

 - Compact, lightweight design fits into tight areas

-- DEWALT brushless motor provides up to 57% more operation time over brushed
+- DEWALT brushless motor provides up to 57% more operation time than brushed

 - The standalone drill doesn’t come with any charger or battery